BTS member Suga begins alternative military service in South Korea

 “Please convey your warm regards and encouragement in your hearts only,” Big Hit Music said.
 “We ask for your continued love and support for (Suga) until he completes his service and returns.”

-Last year, intense public debate erupted over whether BTS members would receive special exemptions to their compulsory military duties.
+Last year, intense public debate erupted over whether BTS members should receive special exemptions to their compulsory military duties.
 But the group’s management agency eventually said all seven members would fulfill their obligations.

 South Korean law grants exemptions to athletes, classical and traditional musicians, and ballet and other dancers, if they are deemed to have enhanced the country’s prestige.
 K-pop singers aren’t eligible for the special dispensation.